Arthur-Conan-Dog/redux-middleware/README.md

   - [x] What if one store in other?

-- [ ] How middleware works?
+- [x] How middleware works together?

-  - [ ] middleware applied sequence matters.
+  - [x] middleware applied sequence matters.

-  - [ ] what if I use dispatch given from the mapDispatchToProps in action creator?
+  - [x] what if I use dispatch given from the mapDispatchToProps in action creator?

+- [ ] Ways of handling async calls

+  - [ ] redux-promise

+  - [ ] redux-saga

 - [ ] How does reducer match actions?